-Kong Wenzi (孔文子) was the posthumous name given to Kong Yu (孔圉) a minister of the state of Wei (魏)) who died about a year before Confucius in about 480 BCE.
+Kong Wenzi (孔文子) was the posthumous name given to Kong Yu (孔圉) a minister of the state of Wei who died about a year before Confucius in around 480 BCE.

 Kong’s posthumous name literally means Kong-the-Refined or Kong-the-Cultured.
-Some people considered this to be rather ironic given that he was said to have been rather an unsavory character notorious for his disloyalty and dissoluteness.
+Many people at the time considered this to be rather ironic given that he was said to have been an unsavory character notorious for his disloyalty and dissoluteness.
+No wonder Zigong is so befuddled in 14.19 by the news that Kong had been given such an honor!

 Zigong asked: “Why was ‘Kong-the-Refined’ given the posthumous name of ‘Refined’?”
 Confucius said: “He was smart, fond of learning, and wasn’t ashamed to listen and learn from people of a lower social status: that is why he was given the name.”